Slow Pitch Softball Bats

 Your slow pitch bat is your ultimate tool on the diamond, so choose one that matches your game.
 Softball bats can be broken down into two distinct categories: aluminum bats and graphite/titanium-lined bats:

 Aluminum softball bats provide a lightweight feel, which promotes bat speed and control at the plate.
 A lighter bat has an increased “sweet spot.”
 Best of all, aluminum bats are extremely difficult to crack or break, so your bat will last with you season after season.
 For extra swinging power, try a double-layer aluminum bat.

 Graphite and titanium-lined softball bats produce a lighter, stronger bat.
 These materials are added to the thin walls of an aluminum bat to increase swing speed, sweet spot and durability.
 This bat construction also reduces vibration.

-Shop softball bats from top brands, including DeMarini®, Easton® and Worth®.
+Shop slow pitch softball bats from top brands, including DeMarini®, Easton® and Worth®.